AIA/AGC Recommended Practices Manual

 Associated General Contractors and American Institute of Architects Join Forces to Represent Industry

-The Recommended Practices Manual has been developed and is maintained by the AIA/AGC Joint Committee composed of members of the Houston Chapter of the American Institute of Architects (AIA) and the Houston Chapter of the Associated General Contractors (AGC).
-The recommendations represent industry experience of previous and current members and have been ratified by the governing bodies of each organization.
-The Committee continues to update the manual to reflect progress in both the industry and in technology.
+The recommended Practices Manual was developed by and continues to be maintained by an AIA/AGC Joint Committee comprised of members of the Houston Chapter of the American Institute of Architects (AIA) and the Houston Chapter of the Associated General Contractors (AGC).
+The recommendations represent the expertise of industry representatives over the past 50+ years.
+The work of the committee today focuses mainly on updating the document to reflect the many and rapid changes occurring in the industry.
+All recommended changes must be ratified by the governing bodies of each organizations.

-It is the goal of the AIA/AGC Joint Committee that these Recommended Practices serve as a guide and reference for architects, contractors, owners and other industry partners in the planning, designing and construction process.
-They are not intended to serve as the sole source of information for the undertaking of any project.
-Design or construction of any project has potential legal consequences and the committee recommends consultation with an attorney, if appropriate.
-Here’s a sneak peak at the topics covered:
+the Recommended Practices document is designed to serve as a guide and reference for architects, contractors, owners and other industry partners in the planning, designing and construction process.
+It is not intended to serve as the sole source of information for the undertaking of any project.
+Design or construction of any project has potential legal consequence and the committee recommends consultation with an attorney, if appropriate,

 Part 1: Documentation Preparation, Construction Delivery Methods